zhezhangsh/rnaseq2g/doc/analysis_plan.md

 ## "Bad" methods

-Bridge: Very slow, inconsistent output, highly disagree with other methods
+  - Bridge: Very slow, inconsistent output, highly disagree with other methods
+  - BBSeq: not comply with newer R versions; bug in source code for paired test
+  - BitSeq: only use RPKM as input